iamonlysaiful/s3-bigdata-performance-test-backend/README.md

 ## Project Discussion

-As Backend technology I used ASP.NET Core 3.1 - GraphQL
+As Backend technology I used ASP.NET Core 3.1 - GraphQL API

 > **Why I used GraphQL?**
 Some Of reasons are: